-The world is becoming increasingly digital, with increasing ownership of mobile and smart phones, availability of internet and mobile data, ability to pay electronically, and competition and options in digital financial and payment services.
+Explain some important reasons behind the shift to digital payments, by telling participants that the world is becoming increasingly digital, with increasing ownership of mobile and smart phones, availability of internet and mobile data, ability to pay electronically, and competition and options in digital financial and payment services.
 These changes are accelerating the transition to digital payments.
-Some reasons behind this shift are:
+In this context, enterprises are choosing to digitize their payments.
+Some of the reasons behind this shift are:

-Reason Finding Cost saving Moving from cash and check to digital payments significantly reduces cost to businesses: as much as by 50% for salaries and 30% for suppliers.
+Reason Finding Cost saving Moving from cash and check to digital payments significantly reduces cost to businesses: as much as by 50 per cent for salaries and 30 per cent for suppliers.
 Transparency Digital payments improve traceability which reduces losses from payments to incorrect recipients, as well as human errors associated with handling cash.
 Speed and security Digital payments can be instantaneous, reducing the time the payee must wait to receive the payment and lowering the risk of loss, theft, or use of counterfeit notes associated with managing cash.
 Financial inclusion Digital payments to employees or small businesses support the use of other formal financial services.
 SME growth Using digital payments improve efficiency at the enterprise level and fosters SME producitivy and growth.